Nursing home workers are urged to get boosters as cases soar

 Cases among nursing home staffers jumped to 10,353 for the week ending Dec.
 27, a rise of nearly 80% from the previous week, according to data from the Centers for Disease Control and Prevention.
 Staff deaths increased to 58, tripling from the previous week.
 Among residents, who are more heavily vaccinated, cases went up slightly and the data showed no increase in deaths.

 With medical experts advising that a booster shot is critical to defend against omicron, Becerra said only 57% of nursing home residents and 25% of staff and have gotten boosters.
-That's clearly behind a booster rate of nearly 66% among people age 65 or older and about 45% for the adult population, according to statistics from the White House.
+That's clearly behind a booster rate of nearly 66% among people age 65 or older and about 45% for adults of all ages, according to statistics from the White House.

 “We've got to change that,” Becerra said.